 ”You haven’t written a last name here.”
 The doctor brandished the form.

 ”They stole it away, when I was a POW in Afghanistan.”

 A young Asian nurse took his blood pressure.

 ”I lost my family today.
 To people like you.”

-“I’m sorry, Bob, but you have low blood pressure,” the doctor stated blandly, as if her word was god.
+”I’m sorry, Bob, but you have low blood pressure,” stated the doctor.

 ”Meaning you can’t give blood.”

 ”You don’t want my blood, because I’m an American, not like the rest of you.”